pagkly/Zed/Investopedia3/Hit The Bid.md

 Hit The Bid
 ## What Is Hit The Bid?

-‘Hit the bid’ is a buzzword used to describe an event where a trader agrees to sell at a [bid price](https://www.investopedia.com/terms/b/bidprice.asp) quoted by another trader.
-The "bid-offer" (or "bid-ask") quote is controlled by a broker, or [market maker](https://www.investopedia.com/terms/m/marketmaker.asp), who collects commission based on the bid-offer spread.
+‘Hit the bid’ is a buzzword used to describe an event where a trader agrees to sell at a [[bid price]](https://www.investopedia.com/terms/b/bidprice.asp) quoted by another trader.
+The "bid-offer" (or "bid-ask") quote is controlled by a broker, or [[market maker]](https://www.investopedia.com/terms/m/marketmaker.asp), who collects commission based on the bid-offer spread.

 ### Key Takeaways